An introduction to the categorical p-adic Langlands program: Moduli stacks of global Langlands parameters and the cohomology of Shimura varieties

 \begin{rem} Conjecture~\ref{conj:cohomology} implies in particular that various representations of $\Gal_F$ occur in the cohomology of Shimura varieties, so in particular it implies cases of the Fontaine--Mazur conjecture.
-(To make this implication precise, one needs to know something about the supports of the sheaves $\mathfrak{A}_v$.
+To make this implication precise, one needs to know something about the supports of the sheaves $\mathfrak{A}_v$.
 For $v|p,$ Conjecture~\ref{conj: Banach functor}~\eqref{item: loc alg vectors} is the relevant statement: it shows that the $\mathfrak{A}_v$ will detect all points of $\cX^{\odd}_{G,\Q,S}$ whose restrictions to $\cX_v$ satisfy an appropriate $p$-adic Hodge theoretic condition.
 Analogous statements in the case $v \nmid p$, describing the support of $\mathfrak A_v$ in terms of ramification conditions, should also hold.
-We don't spell these out here, but refer to the discussions of the $v\nmid p$ case in \cite{benzvi2020coherent}, \cite{fargues--scholze}, \cite{hellmann2020derived}, and~\cite{zhu2020coherent}; the essential point in this case is that the categorical theory should be compatible, in a suitable sense, with the classical local Langlands correspondence.) \end{rem}
+We don't spell these out here, but refer to the discussions of the $v\nmid p$ case in \cite{benzvi2020coherent}, \cite{fargues--scholze}, \cite{hellmann2020derived}, and~\cite{zhu2020coherent}; the essential point in this case is that the categorical theory should be compatible, in a suitable sense, with the classical local Langlands correspondence. \end{rem}

-\begin{rem} The Hecke algebras that act naturally on the source and target of~ \eqref{eqn: Shimura variety conjecture} are the derived Hecke algebras $\RHom_G( \cInd_{K_v}^{G(\Q_v)} W_v, \cInd_{K_v}^{G(\Q_v)}W_v )$ for finite places~$v$ (where we interpret $W_v$ simply as the trivial representation of $K_v$ in the case $v \not\in~S$).
+\begin{rem} The Hecke algebras that act naturally on the source and target of~ \eqref{eqn: Shimura variety conjecture} are the derived Hecke algebras $\RHom_G( \cInd_{K_v}^{G(\Q_v)} W_v, \cInd_{K_v}^{G(\Q_v)}W_v )$ for finite places~$v$ (where we interpret $W_v$ simply as the trivial representation of $K_v$ in the case $v \not\in~S$; to see that the derived Hecke algebras do indeed act at places $v \not\in~S$, one compares the situations at~$S$ and $S\cup\{v\}$ just after~\cite[Conj.\ 4.7.5]{zhu2020coherent}).
 We refer the reader to \cite{zhu2020coherent} for a discussion of these derived Hecke algebras, and several conjectures related to them, in the case when $v \neq p.$ \end{rem}